Homemade vegan hiking meals

 We decided upon a quick and easy meal which requires only hot water to prepare.
 This consisted of:

-• Mufu (a special blend of Fufu, miso and seaweed)
+• Mufu (a special blend of Fufu, miso and seaweed or dulse flakes)

 Dessert